 Industrial health settings

 Vocational rehabilitation counselors have earned their master's degrees.
 They are also certified by the Board for Rehabilitation Certification.
-In addition, many are prepared as psychologists.
+In addition, many are educated as psychologists.